tarasowski/expect.equal/README.md

 test(triple(2))
     (8)('should return 8')

-// no need to test at all since it's composed out of 3 functions:
+// no need to test multiply() since it's composed out of 3 functions:
 // id(), double(), triple()
-// they have been tested before. test(multiply(2))
+// they have been tested before.

+test(multiply(2))
     (64)('should return 64')
 ```